modulocity/automationstationgame.com/_posts/devlog-25.md

 The toolbar at the bottom of the screen now has a special section for tools alongside the items.
 Each item and tool can be equipped.
 By equipping the laser, the player is able to harvest ore and heat up the crucible.
 And if the player unequips the laser or switches to an item, they get a different set of actions.

 ## Item Interactions
-Now that the player can separately equip items and tools, I had to revist how the interactions worked when an item was equipped.
+Now that the player can separately equip items and tools, I had to revisit how the interactions worked when an item was equipped.
 The primary action while holding an item is to deposit it, so I decided to show this arcing trajectory indicator to help communicate where the item will be added.
-Using the item while hoering a building will attempt to place the item in the building's slot.
+Using the item while hovering over a building will attempt to place the item in the building's slot.
 If the item can't be added, it will show as red to help communicate that depositing is invalid.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/YgQmOsf.mp4" type="video/mp4" />